 The Winchester Archival Center

-The Winchester Archival Center is located in Town Hall.
+The Winchester Archival Center is located in the lowest level of Town Hall.
+The Center, a collaboration of the Winchester Historical Society, Winchester Public Library, and Winchester Town government, opened in 1975 and is maintained as a research center for various historical collections of the town: books, maps, photographs, manuscripts, and records of local organizations.
 Early documents were collected by the Historical Society beginning in the 19th century.
-The current center, a collaboration of the Society, Library, and town government, opened in 1975 and is maintained as a research center for various historical collections of the town: books, maps, photographs, manuscripts, and records of local organizations.
 Some of the information available at the Archival Center includes: business and personal papers relating to the Whitney Machine Shop, the Vinson-Owen Collection, the Winchester Historical Commission’s Inventory of Houses Built Prior to 1917, Winchester’s List of Residents Seventeen Years of Age and Over, Tax Lists, and genealogical source materials.

 The Archival Center maintains an online catalog of its photographs of buildings, streetscapes, postcards, and portraits.
 Users can view random pictures or search by keyword.

 History of Winchester on the Official Town Website.

 The Civil War Round Table of Greater Boston; www.cwrtgb.com

 The Medford-Brooks Estate; www.brooksestate.org

 Middlesex Canal Association; http://middlesexcanal.org